 Hanceville, Alabama

-They are both leaders and volunteer where and when their help is needed, and you'll see Kathy at almost all of our events, greeting people and running our table.
+Both are leaders who volunteer whenever their help is needed.
+You'll find Kathy at almost all of our events, warmly greeting people and running our table, embodying the values of community support and compassion.

 Brent, Alabama

 Bro.
-John serves as Mentor and Advisor to our ministry.
+John serves as a Mentor and Advisor to our ministry, providing invaluable community support.

-He founded Compassion & Hope Food Basket, a 501c3 nonprofit organization that provides hot meals for the hungry.
+He founded Compassion & Hope Food Basket, a 501c3 nonprofit organization that offers hot meals for the hungry, addressing both physical and spiritual needs within our community.

-He has been going to the streets actively feeding the hungry since 1996 & in 2019 opened the Soup Kitchen in Brent.
+Since 1996, he has been actively going to the streets to feed the hungry, and in 2019, he opened the Soup Kitchen in Brent.

-It was on the streets in Birmingham, AL, in 2011 where Bro.
-John and our founder, Karen first met as she began serving alongside Bro.
-John's team and it was then that God bonded a friendship.
+It was on the streets of Birmingham, AL, in 2011 where Bro.
+John and our founder, Karen, first met as she began serving alongside his team.
+It was during this time that God bonded a deep friendship between them.

-It was Bro.
-John who helped spark the vision for our program, The Food Basket. and he continuously gives guidance and encouragement not only for that program, but our ministry as a whole.
+Bro.
+John played a crucial role in sparking the vision for our program, The Food Basket, and he consistently provides guidance and encouragement not only for that program but for our ministry as a whole.

-He continuously teaches us that "we get to serve", not that we have to serve, and how to love others.
+He continuously teaches us the importance of community support and emphasizes that 'we get to serve', not that we have to serve, instilling a sense of purpose and promoting mental health awareness through acts of love for others.

 Jasper, Alabama